 But these supervisors didn’t do this all on their own.
 This group of high-performing team leads benefited from:

-To help others lead like the best in 2023, we've created a daily game plan based on the actions of last year's top talent.
+To help others lead like the best, we've created a daily game plan based on the actions of last year's top talent.

 This plan reminds leaders to focus on specific areas each day.
 These tasks include coaching, recognition, sharing best practices, and having fun with the team.
 Incorporating these activities into a daily routine will show that focused, consistent action leads to results.